 What the science says

-Since cucumber has such a high water content, it can also moisturize the area under the eyes when it’s used as a treatment.
-One clinical trial indicated that cucumber juice would be an effective ingredient in products used to prevent wrinkles because it helps restore skin’s natural elasticity.
+Since cucumber has such a water content, it can also moisturize the area under the eyes when it’s used as a treatment.
+One clinical trial that cucumber juice would be an effective ingredient in products used to prevent wrinkles because it helps restore skin’s natural elasticity.